Homebuilders push British stocks higher, rising COVID-19 cases weigh

 “But that pandemic has also spurred the market on, changing our preferences ... (and) this shift is expected to keep the market toasty for the months to come.”

-The domestically focussed mid-cap index (.FTMC) climbed 0.5%, with IWG (IWG.L) being the top gainer with a rise of nearly 8% on reports of a potential takeover by U.S.-based private equity firm CC Capital.
+The domestically focussed mid-cap index climbed 0.5%, with IWG being the top gainer with a rise of nearly 8% on reports of a potential takeover by U.S.-based private equity firm CC Capital.

 The FTSE 100 has gained nearly 10% so far this year, although new coronavirus variant cases and inflation worries have kept the index range-bound recently near its 7,000 level.

-Builder Barratt Developments (BDEV.L) jumped 1.5% after it named Mike Scott as its chief financial officer.
-Scott is at present the finance chief of Countryside Properties (CSPC.L).
+Builder Barratt Developments jumped 1.5% after it named Mike Scott as its chief financial officer.
+Scott is at present the finance chief of Countryside Properties.

 Our Standards: The Thomson Reuters Trust Principles.